All Episodes

 We have exhausted it, and it is absolutely frustrating beyond all belief.

-The Central Intelligence Agency lost control of its entire cyberweapons arsenal.
+The Central Intelligence Agency lost control of its entire cyber weapons arsenal.

-What do I mean by cyberweapons?
+What do I mean by cyber weapons?

-Those are weaponized viruses, Trojans, and malware designed to penetrate the smartphones, smart TVs, uh, computer systems of the world, and then control them, disable them, insert information to them, extract information from them.
+Those are weaponized viruses, Trojans, and malware designed to penetrate the smartphones, smart TVs, computer systems of the world, and then control them, disable them, insert information to them, extract information from them.

-WikiLeaks uh discovered the material as a result of it being passed around a number of different members of the U.S. intelligence community out of control in an unauthorized fashion.
+Wikileaks discovered the material as a result of it being passed around a number of different members of the U.S. intelligence community out of control in an unauthorized fashion.

-There were there are numerous press reports in the New York Times and Washington Post, some in politico, that people close to Donald President uh Donald Trump had been monitored in a counterintelligence activity, possibly by some parts of the U.S. government, possibly the FBI, FBI had been mentioned, NSA had been mentioned.
+There are numerous press reports in the New York Times and Washington Post, some in Politico, that people close to President Donald Trump had been monitored in a counterintelligence activity, possibly by some parts of the U.S. government, possibly FBI.

 Even our memories are not absolutely private in America.